 1. Select Appearance > Themes from the WordPress dashboard.

-2. Activate any default WordPress theme, such as Twenty Nineteen.
+2. Activate any default WordPress theme.
+Here our example is Twenty Nineteen.

 3. Check your website for the white screen of death.

 If you can’t get into your admin, you’ll need to open your SFTP to access the website.
 Then, do the following.